-The Bank proposes to elect the corporate governance provisions of Alabama law through amendment to its articles of association and bylaws, and engage in a share exchange as provided by Alabama law.
-The Bank wishes to form a parent holding company and proposes the share exchange to ensure that the holding company will own 100 percent of the shares of the Bank.
+A national bank with its main office located in Washington state proposes to elect the corporate governance provisions of Washington law through amendment to its articles of association and bylaws, and engage in a share exchange as provided by Washington law.
+The bank wishes to form a parent holding company and proposes the share exchange to ensure that the holding company will own 100 percent of the shares of the bank.

-The Bank would use several steps to accomplish the share exchange.
-The Bank would form a company to act as the holding company of the Bank.1 The shareholders of the Bank would vote on the plan of share exchange.
-If the holders of two-thirds of the shares of the Bank approve the share exchange, the holding company would then exchange its shares for shares of the Bank using the procedures described in Alabama law.2 As a result, each shareholder of the Bank would own shares of the holding company, and the holding company would own 100 percent of the shares of the Bank.
-Each shareholder of the Bank would have the opportunity to own the same number and percentage of shares in the holding company as that shareholder previously held in the Bank.
+The bank would use several steps to accomplish the share exchange.
+The bank would form a company to act as the holding company of the bank.1 The shareholders of the bank would vote on the plan of share exchange.
+If the holders of two-thirds of the shares of the bank approve the share exchange, the holding company would then exchange its shares for shares of the bank using the procedures described in Washington law.2 As a result, each shareholder of the bank would own shares of the holding company, and the holding company would own 100 percent of the shares of the bank.
+Each shareholder of the bank would have the opportunity to own the same number and percentage of shares in the holding company as that shareholder previously held in the bank.
 In the alternative, shareholders could exercise dissenters' rights and receive cash for their shares.3

-1 The Bank would file an application with the Federal Reserve Bank of Atlanta to form the holding company.
+1 The Bank would file an application with the Federal Reserve Bank of San Francisco to form the holding company.

-2 See Ala.
-Code § 10-2B-11.02 et seq.
+2 See Wash.
+Rev. Code § 23B.11.020 et seq.
+(1990).